OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 The official Apple documentation includes examples of using the Network framework to [implement netcat](https://developer.apple.com/documentation/network/implementing_netcat_with_network_framework "Implementing netcat with Network Framework") and `URLSession` to [fetch website data into memory](https://developer.apple.com/documentation/foundation/url_loading_system/fetching_website_data_into_memory "Fetching Website Data into Memory").

-## App Transport Security (MSTG-NETWORK-2)
+## Testing App Transport Security (MSTG-NETWORK-2)

 ### Overview

 [App Transport Security (ATS)](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html "Information Property List Key Reference: Cocoa Keys") is a set of security checks that the operating system enforces when making connections with [NSURLConnection](https://developer.apple.com/reference/foundation/nsurlconnection "API Reference NSURLConnection"), [NSURLSession](https://developer.apple.com/reference/foundation/urlsession "API Reference NSURLSession") and [CFURL](https://developer.apple.com/reference/corefoundation/cfurl-rd7 "API Reference CFURL") to public hostnames.
 ATS is enabled by default for applications build on iOS SDK 9 and above.

 ATS is enforced only when making connections to public hostnames.
 Therefore any connection made to an IP address, unqualified domain names or TLD of .local is not protected with ATS.